MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 *   Recognise common ways in which software requirements can be expressed.
 *   Describe the qualities of good requirements and the impact of poor requirements.
 *   Explain how a data dictionary / glossary of terms can be used.
 * List and describe techniques and tools used in requirements analysis, including functional decomposition; Use Case diagrams; context diagram; UML (Unified Modelling Language) tools, activity diagrams

-### Inputs
+### Inputs to the Requirements Analysis stage

-The input for this stage of the SDLC are the business needs recommended in the feasibility Study.
+The input for this stage of the SDLC are the business needs recommended in the Feasibility Study.

-### Purpose
+### Purpose of the Requirements Analysis stage

-This stage of the SDLC is about working out exactly what needs to be build or purchased in order to deliver the business impacts and benefits defined in the feasibility study.
+This stage of the SDLC is about working out exactly what needs to be built or purchased in order to deliver the business impacts and benefits defined in the Feasibility Study.

 ### Who is involved